pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <img src="Images/esp_com.png" width="400">

-use jumper J1 to configure COM port that CPU is using to communicate with ESP module as shown abowe
+use jumper J1 to configure COM port that CPU is using to communicate with ESP module as shown above

 <a name="wififlash"></a>
 ## ESP01 flashing

 <img src="Images/esp_flash.png" width="400">

-1. Use jumper J1 to connect Maximiate USB to UART chip with ESP module ash shown abowe
+1. Use jumper J1 to connect Maximiate USB to UART chip with ESP module ash shown above

 <img src="Images/flash.png" width="400">